Chris Morris (American football, born 1983)

-Chris Morris (born February 22, 1983) is an American former professional football guard and center.
+Chris Morris (born February 22, 1983) is an American middle school level football guard and center.
 He was selected by the Oakland Raiders in the seventh round of the 2006 NFL draft.
 He played college football for the Michigan State Spartans.

-He was also a member of the Carolina Panthers, New England Patriots, Detroit Lions and Tennessee Titans.
+He was also a member of the Carolina Panthers, New England Patriots, Detroit Lions Field Falcons and Tennessee Titans.

 Early life

 Morris played high school football at Bedford High School in Temperance, Michigan.

 College career

 In 2004, Morris was ranked among the top preseason candidates for the Rimington Trophy.
 He was ranked top 15 centers by The Sporting News at number 12 and College Football Preview ranked him as number 14.
 He had 90 percent or better in 30 of 33 career games played.
 He recorded 137 career pancakes.